Edudeiko/climate_change/README.md

 - Create file requirement text by using 'pip freeze > requirements.txt'
 - python run.py
 - Then in your browser, go to http://localhost:8050/

+### Make all the changes needed, than repeat the steps to check on the result

+- python run.py
+- Then in your browser, go to http://localhost:8050/

+## Deploy to Heroku

+- pipenv shell
 - Test your app locally, with Gunicorn: ``` gunicorn run:server ```

-## Heroku

-- Check the directory first
-- Create file requirement text by using 'pip freeze > requirements.txt'
-- pipenv shell
+- Go to https://dashboard.heroku.com/new-app and give your app a name.
 - heroku login
+- heroku git:remote -a your-app-name
 - git remote -v
 - git push heroku master